Barry Sonnenfeld's films often look loose on the surface, but they are built by someone who dislikes looseness.

 That background matters a great deal.
 Before directing, Sonnenfeld shot the Coen brothers' first three films and also worked on films like When Harry Met Sally... and Misery.
 Those titles alone explain the range.
 He learned how to photograph both stylized eccentricity and tight, actor-driven storytelling.
 More important, he learned how camera placement can make a joke land before the dialogue arrives.

 That training became the engine of his directing life.
-Sonnenfeld does not simply record comic scenes.
-He sets visual traps for them.
+Sonnenfeld does more than record comic scenes.
+He sets visual traps for them, a visual version of the controlled comic timing that also shaped the Coen brothers' genre play.

 He was one of the few directors who could make the bizarre look studio-ready

-Sonnenfeld's great commercial gift was not inventing weird material.
-Plenty of artists can do that.
-His gift was making weird material behave well enough to become mass entertainment.
+Sonnenfeld's great commercial gift was less about inventing weird material than making weird material behave well enough to become mass entertainment.
+Plenty of artists can create eccentricity.
+Fewer can package it for a multiplex without sanding it flat.

 Look at the run.
 The Addams Family and Addams Family Values turned gothic morbidity into broadly playable family comedy.
 Get Shorty turned crime-industry cynicism into something sleek and buoyant.
 Men in Black made bureaucratic alien management feel as ordinary as a DMV errand.
 Even his failures often fail in recognizably Sonnenfeld ways: they move fast, they tilt the frame oddly, they treat the grotesque as a normal part of traffic.

-That is not a trivial skill.
+That is a serious skill.
 Hollywood often knows how to flatten eccentricity in the name of audience comfort.
 Sonnenfeld kept enough of the strangeness to make the work his own.

 His best work depends on speed